check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 public enum ClientRequest {
   /// A request created by the client containing a single message. public struct Single<Message: Sendable>: Sendable {
-    /// Metadata sent at the begining of the RPC. public var metadata: Metadata
+    /// Metadata sent at the beginning of the RPC. public var metadata: Metadata

     /// The message to send to the server.